coderomm/EncTube/README.md

 One significant challenge encountered during development was the YouTube Data API quota limitation.
 The API currently allows for only 5-6 video uploads per day due to its 10,000 units daily limit.
 This constraint affects the scalability of the platform for larger use cases.

 ### Moving Forward
-Due to this limitation, I won’t be focusing heavily on further development of this project for now.
+Due to this quota limitation, I won’t be focusing heavily on further development of this project for now.
 However, if a solution to this scalability issue is found, I’m excited to revisit and expand upon it.
 Meanwhile, I’m eager to continue my learning journey in the [100xDevs](https://twitter.com/100xDevs) cohort, where I’ll be diving deeper into SQL and Postgres DB in Week 10.